-For random control purpose by the NIR-spectrometers uniSPEC2.2S and uniSPEC2.2P, the application idDiabase was developed.
+For random control purpose by the NIR spectrometer uniSPEC2.2USB, the application idDiabase was developed.
 The identification routine is based on spectral differences between diabase and clay minerals and enables an early identification of batches exceeding the clay mineral limit.

 The MgO content in limestone must be determined regularly during cement production.
 For this purpose, XRF measurements are performed routinely on powdered samples, although the sample preparation is costly and time consuming.
-In contrast, quantitative NIR-measurements of the MgO content using the NIR-spectrometer uniSPEC2.2S are possible without further sample preparation.
+In contrast, quantitative NIR-measurements of the MgO content using the NIR spectrometer uniSPEC2.2USB are possible without further sample preparation.

 The quantitative analysis of the MgO content is based on the identification routine idMgOquant.
 This routine is available also for the hand scanner of the uniSPEC2.2MPL-24V process spectrometer for at-line analysation.
 Measurements on reference samples with known MgO content show a high correlation of NIR-analysis results and XRF data.